Trade Gold Trading

 Gold traders use the points as markers of support & resistance areas.

-These pivot point levels are calculated as the average/mean of the high, low & close from the previous trading market session:
+Pivot Point Calculations: Derived as the mean of high, low, and close data from the previous trading market session:

 Pivots Points = (High + Low + Close) / 3